Calm, Compassionate, and Creative Supervision

 My supervision practice is currently capped at 6 Associates.

 We will alternate weeks meeting individually and as a group.
 This will allow for an optimum balance of quality one-on-one attention along with peer support and case presentations to expand your potential for learning.

 I’m looking for Assiciates who want to become extraordinary therapists, and who are dedicated to putting in the time and effort it will take to do that.
 Ideal candidates have a strong sense of integrity, are self-aware and inclusive, seek feedback, and have a sense of humor.

-My associates are required to do their own personal work during this time, and participate in at least one major training (eg IFS Level 1, EMDR, ACT, Somatic Experiencing, NARM, etc.).
+My associates are required to do their own personal work during this time, and encouraged to participate in at least one major training (eg IFS Level 1, EMDR, ACT, Somatic Experiencing, NARM, etc.).

 I’m also looking for associates whose primary goal is to develop their own private practice.

 I provide space, a road map, guidance, and support to help you establish and grow your practice, so that when you are fully licensed, you’re ready to launch out on your own.

 -Brandy Lynn Clark / Kacey Musgraves / Shane L. Mcanally,